 Frequently Asked Questions

-MCNY will spend the summer of 2017 developing the Presidential Search Profile and expects to begin receiving potential nominations and speaking to potential candidates in fall 2017.
-We will interview candidates in winter/spring 2017 and the next president is expected to take office in summer 2018.
+MCNY spent the summer of 2017 developing the Presidential Search Profile and received applications and nominations through early November.
+The search committee hosted an initial round of interviews in December 2017 and will be bringing four finalists to campus in January 2018.
+The next president is expected to take office in summer 2018.

 The next president of MCNY will be selected and appointed by the Board of Trustees per MCNY’s bylaws.
 The Board of Trustees has appointed a search working group and hired search consultants to help develop the search pool, vet candidates, and manage the search process.
 The Trustees also recognize and value the importance of key stakeholder participation in the process and will engage stakeholders in different ways throughout the search.